 The Product Design

 Product design is the process of identifying a market opportunity, defining the problem, developing a proper solution and validating the solution with real users.
 This cycle is all about how to configure a seamless digital experience that offers value across every touchpoint.
 Once you know what your market is, who is your user persona and already have defined the product vision, then you are ready to start mastering the art of Product Design.

 After defining the Product Strategy you should have a lot of data, insights and knowledge to work with to find a solution.
 For this stage the team will use the Lean UX technique to obtain feedback as early as possible and then make quick but well-informed decisions.
 The important thing here is to act quickly and strategically, creating the best product possible.

-For this we follow the next steps:
+For this phase we follow the next steps:

 - Model.
 This is all about defining the product’s Business Model and pricing strategy.